Blessing, Cursing, Willful Sin, and the Two Witnesses

 • Second half → Ebal (discipline)

-The believer lives between these two covenant realities.
+The believer lives between these two covenant realities, as the grace of God teaches them to deny ungodliness Titus 2:11-12.

-5. The Two Witnesses as Two Believers Living the Covenant Cycle
+5. The Two Witnesses of Revelation 11 are Two Believers Living the Covenant Cycle

-Revelation 11 dramatizes the same covenant pattern through the two witnesses.
+Revelation 11 dramatizes the same covenant pattern through the two witnesses of Water and Blood of 1 Jn 5:6.
 These are not historical individuals.
 They are:

 Two representative believers — each flawed, each willfully sinful at times, each disciplined, and each restored.